-- (i) The illnesses or diseases listed on the intranet site are classified as specific communicable diseases.
-Other diseases or illnesses may be added for the duration of a particular epidemic. - (ii) Applications for communicable diseases leave must be clearly marked to that effect, and accompanied by a medical certificate from a registered health practitioner which identifies the disease or illness. - (iii) The employer must consult with the Union prior to providing written notice to employees of an intention to vary the list of diseases on the intranet site. - (o) Relief employees - (i) Subject to the evidentiary and notice requirements in subclauses (g) and (h) relief employees are entitled to not be available to attend work, or to leave work if they need to care for members of their immediate family or household who are sick and require care and support, or who require care due to an unexpected emergency. - (ii) Relief employees who are experiencing family violence are entitled to not be available to attend work, or to leave work in accordance with the provisions of this subclause. - (ii) The employer and the employee are to agree on the period for which the employee will be entitled to not be available to attend work.
+- (i) Subject to the evidentiary and notice requirements in subclauses (g) and (h) relief employees are entitled to not be available to attend work, or to leave work if they need to care for members of their immediate family or household who are sick and require care and support, or who require care due to an unexpected emergency. - (ii) Relief employees who are experiencing family violence are entitled to not be available to attend work, or to leave work in accordance with the provisions of this subclause. - (iii) The employer and the employee are to agree on the period for which the employee will be entitled to not be available to attend work.
 In the absence of agreement, the employee is entitled to not be available to attend work for up to two working days per occasion.
-The relief employee is not entitled to any payment for the period of non-attendance. - (iii) An employer must not fail to re-engage a relief employee because the employee accessed the entitlement provided for in this clause.
+The relief employee is not entitled to any payment for the period of non-attendance - (iv) An employer must not fail to re-engage a relief employee because the employee accessed the entitlement provided for in this clause.
 The rights of an employer to engage or not to engage a relief employee are otherwise not affected.